SingularityX-ai/penify-cli/README.md

 # Penify CLI

-Penify CLI is a command-line tool for managing Git hooks, generating documentation, and streamlining the development workflow.
-It provides functionality to install and uninstall Git post-commit hooks, generate documentation for files or folders, perform Git commits with automated message generation, and manage authentication.
+Penify CLI is a command-line tool for managing Git commits, generating documentation, and streamlining the development workflow.
+It provides AI-powered commit message generation, JIRA integration, and documentation tools.

 ## Installation